 How to manually unlock the trunk of a Mercedes-Benz

-If your Mercedes battery has died, trunk switch or key fob remote aren’t working, you can use this method to unlock the trunk.
+If your Mercedes battery has died, the trunk switch or the key fob remote isn’t working; you can use this method to unlock the trunk.

 Remove the metal key from the key fob.
-You will need to slide the locking tab with your thumb and pull out the metal key.
+You must slide the locking tab with your thumb and pull out the metal key.